sftpplus/sftpplus-docs/src/doc_source/events/events.rst

 :Message: Fail to transfer file "%(path)s" for "%(name)s".
 File already exists on the destination and transfer is not configured to overwrite it.
-:Groups: failure, transfer-job, client-side, failure-specific
+:Groups: transfer-job, failure, failure-specific, client-side
 :From version: 3.0.0
 :To version: None
 :Description: None